 Former startup CEO indicted for allegedly defrauding employees

-iOS 11’s new “Password Autofill for Apps” won’t work with (or replace) your favorite password manager
+iOS 11’s new ‘Password Autofill for Apps’ won’t work with (or replace) your favorite password manager

 Choi allegedly lured several of WrkRiot’s former employees to work for him based on “false and misleading statements about his educational, professional and financial background, and by allegedly enticing them to continue working for his company by providing them with forged documents purportedly reflecting payments for unpaid stories,” the Department of Justice wrote in its announcement.

-The indictment alleges that Choi lied about his degree from business school, his time spent working as an analyst at a major financial institution, was financially well-off, and was investing his personal wealth into the company.
+The indictment alleges that Choi lied about his degree from business school and his time spent working as an analyst at a major financial institution, and lied that he was financially well-off and was investing his personal wealth into the company.
 After employees found out that WrkRiot’s bank accounts didn’t have the money Choi said he had invested, Choi lied and said that a lot of the money he said he would invest was tied up in accounts overseas, the indictment alleges.

 Last August, the startup made its Facebook page private after former employee Penny Kim accused the company of scamming her out of wages and then firing her in retaliation.
-That month, Choi had allegedly sent emails to WrkRiot’s employees saying that their salaries were on the way, and attached documents that appeared to show he had made wire transfers to their accounts.
+That month, Choi had allegedly sent emails to WrkRiot’s employees saying their salaries were on the way, and attached documents that appeared to show he had made wire transfers to their accounts.

 “In reality, as alleged in the indictment, Choi sent forged wire transfer confirmations in order to induce WrkRiot employees to continue working for the company without being paid,” the DOJ’s announcement says.